krumiaa/MindMaker/README.md

 ## Features
+- Implement multiple python based ML libraries directly in Unreal Engine with the MindMaker Client Server files – See RemoteML Example and Documentation
+- Precompiled Deep Reinforcement Learning Package for production use cases – ca auto launche at start of game / simulation
 - Ready to use example project demonstrating how to use the API
 - Modify the full range of learning parameters including the number of networks layers, batch size, learning rate, gamma, exploration/exploitation trade off, etc
 - Self-play mechanism for training agents in adversarial scenarios
-- Supported RL Algorithms include:
+- Supported off the shelf Deep RL Algorithms include:
   -	A2C
   -	ACER
    -	ACKTR